GrandArchTemplar/SysLinEqSolver/README.md

 # SysLinEqSolver
-Solver of linear system of equals
+Solver of system of linear equations